nextapps-de/flexsearch/README.md

 });
 ```

-Remove (single object or array of objects):
+Remove a single object or an array of objects from the index:

 ```js
 index.remove(docs);
 ```

-When you know the id, you can also simply remove by:
+When the id is known, you can also simply remove by (faster):

 ```js
 index.remove(id);
 ```

 #### Field-Search

-When searching you have several options when using documents.
+Searching gives you several options when using documents.

 This will search through all indexed fields:

 ```js
 var results = index.search("body");
 ```